Joplin

 Joplin doesn’t seem to be a writing app for the average user.

-If you look at iOS reviews, you’ll see words like Nas, Synology, and phonebook… and honestly, I don’t think those are words you’d expect to see in a typical notes app.
-It’s far from popular.
+If you look at iOS reviews, you’ll see words like Nas, Synology, phonebook… and honestly, I don’t think those are words you’d expect to see in a typical notes app.
+In many ways, it’s far from popular.
 What’s also unusual is that while it’s sponsored, there’s nothing that requires a paid version.
 I mean, what do these people do for a living…

 Writing app designed for a specific user base.
 An app that is recognized by those users.